peymanr34/riviera-zarinpal/README.md

 You can refund a transaction via the `RefundAsync` method.

 - **Authority** is the transaction unique id.
-- **AccessToken** is a personal access token that can be generated in your user account page.

 ```csharp
 // using Riviera.ZarinPal.V4.Models;